 FAQ Topic: Planning Department FAQs

-You will need to submit a building permit and a zoning permit.
-Permit applications must include the following: a sketch or plot plan of the property with the location and dimensions of the proposed fence, and the distance to property lines measured a description of the height and material of the proposed fence Planning and … Continued
+You will need to submit a zoning permit.
+Permit applications must include the following: a sketch or plot plan of the property with the location and dimensions of the proposed fence, and the distance to property lines measured a description of the height and material of the proposed fence Planning and Zoning Staff will review … Continued

 Staff requires a two-week review period for all Zoning Permits, after it has been reviewed by the Inspections Department.
 The entire process takes approximately four (4) weeks.
 If a permit is denied, it must be reviewed again.

 Sheds and other accessory structures such as detached garages that exceed 144 square feet require a building permit and a zoning permit.
 Permit applications must include the following: A sketch or plot plan of the property with the location and dimensions of the proposed shed and the setback distances to all property lines measured A … Continued

 Contact staff!
 You are also welcome to formally apply for positions on the Planning Board, Board of Adjustment, and Bicycle and Pedestrian Advisory Commission.

 The City has adopted long-range plans for development, transportation, bicycle and pedestrian infrastructure, and its historic Downtown.
 These plans can all be found here.

 All Planning and Development fees can be found in the City’s adopted Fee Schedule, which is readopted every July.

 Variances are requests from a property owner to not follow the regulations of the Mebane Unified Development Ordinance due to a “hardship” on the property.
 If that condition was not present, the property owner could otherwise use the property according to its zoning district.
 It is the responsibility of the property owner to show to … Continued